blakadder/blog/_posts/2021-08-30-bw-af1-in-home-assistant.md

 This guide assumes you've correctly set up Tasmota on the [BlitzWolf AF1](https://templates.blakadder.com/blitzwolf_AF1.html) and the Tasmota integration in Home Assistant.
 Make sure the template is applied with all the TuyaMCU commands.

-Tasmota was configured like this:
+Tasmota is configured like this:

 ```console
 Backlog DeviceName BW-AF1; FriendlyName1 Activate Fryer; FriendlyName2 Start/Pause Cooking; SetOption8 0; Rule0 1